ordrid/funtsql/README.md

-# T-SQL Fundamentals Exercises Solutions
+# Filling up the gaps in my T-SQL knowledge